Stein's density method for multivariate continuous distributions: Comparing distributions in Wasserstein distance

 \end{example}

-\begin{example}[More general Stein factors, \cite{gorham2016measuring,fang2018multivariate}] Let $P_1$ with support $\Omega_p= \R^d$ be invariant measure of an It\^o diffusion as in Example \ref{ex:steinfiffufi} and consider the strong Stein equation (using the notations from that example)
+\begin{example}[More general Stein factors, \cite{gorham2016measuring,fang2018multivariate}] Let $P_1$ with support $\Omega_{p_1}= \R^d$ be invariant measure of an It\^o diffusion as in Example \ref{ex:steinfiffufi} and consider the strong Stein equation (using the notations from that example)

-with $h \in \mathrm{Lip}(1)$. \cite{gorham2016measuring} make the assumption that the transition semigroup of the diffusion satisfies a condition of \emph{Wasserstein decay rate} (see their Definition 4), while \cite{fang2018multivariate} make more analytical assumptions (see their Assumption 2.1); under these assumptions, Equation \eqref{eq:gmame} has a solution $g \in \mathcal{F}( \mathcal{A}_1)$ which is twice continuously differentiable and Stein factors are available (see \cite[Theorem 5]{gorham2016measuring} and \cite[Theorem 3.1]{fang2018multivariate}). \end{example}
+with $h \in \Lip({\R^d,} 1)$.
+In \cite{gorham2016measuring}, it is assumed that the transition semigroup of the diffusion satisfies a condition of \emph{Wasserstein decay rate} (see their Definition 4), while \cite{fang2018multivariate} make more analytical assumptions (see their Assumption 2.1); under these assumptions, Equation \eqref{eq:gmame} has a solution $g \in \mathcal{F}( \mathcal{A}_1)$ which is twice continuously differentiable and Stein factors are available (see \cite[Theorem 5]{gorham2016measuring} and \cite[Theorem 3.1]{fang2018multivariate}). \end{example}

-{For the remainder of the section we focus on the case where} $p_1$ {is} the pdf of $\mathcal{N}(0, \Sigma_1)$ with positive definite covariance $\Sigma_1$. {Then the bounds on $\grad g$ and $\grad^2g$ can be read from Example \ref{ex:steinfac} and t}he following two observations follow directly. {First, b}y \eqref{wassfish}, if $P_2$ has full support $\R^d$ then $\kappa_2(\mathrm{I}_d, \mathrm{I}_d) = 0$ {and the first bound in \eqref{eq:mexkes}} gives {Hence, in particular, for $P_2$ with support $\R^d$ then any CLT in Fisher information directly translates to one in Wasserstein distance}; {if the support is not $\R^d$ then some adaptations are necessary in order to incorporate the integration constants.} {Second, if $P_2$ is centred with a Stein kernel $ \pmb \tau_2$ which is allowed as $\mathbf{F}_2$ in \eqref{eq:difffff2},} choosing $\pmb \tau_1 = \Sigma_1$ in \eqref{eq:aliuehg} the Cauchy-Schwarz inequality and the second bound in \eqref{eq:mexkes} give
+{For the remainder of the section we focus on the case where} $p_1$ {is} the pdf of $\mathcal{N}(0, \Sigma_1)$ with positive definite covariance $\Sigma_1$. {Then the bounds on $\grad g$ and $\grad^2g$ can be read from Example \ref{ex:steinfac} and t}he following two observations follow directly. {First, b}y \eqref{wassfish}, if $P_2$ has full support $\R^d$ then $\kappa_2(\mathrm{I}_d, \mathrm{I}_d) = 0$ {and the first bound in \eqref{eq:mexkes}} gives {Hence, in particular, for $P_2$ with support $\R^d$ then any {central limit theorem (CLT)} in Fisher information directly translates to one in Wasserstein distance}; {if the support is not $\R^d$ then some adaptations are necessary in order to incorporate the integration constants.} {Second, if $P_2$ is centred with a Stein kernel $ \pmb \tau_2$ which is allowed as $\mathbf{F}_2$ in \eqref{eq:difffff2},} choosing $\pmb \tau_1 = \Sigma_1$ in \eqref{eq:aliuehg} the Cauchy--Schwarz inequality and the second bound in \eqref{eq:mexkes} give

 Thus, {any CLT in Stein kernel discrepancy leads to a CLT in Wasserstein distance.
 For instance, using {known properties of} Stein kernels, the following result is straightforward.}